Differences in Rights at Postsecondary Education

 Postsecondary schools cannot charge you for providing

-academic adjustments or charge students with disabilities more than students without disabilities for
+academic adjustments or charge students with disabilities more than

 participating in programs or activities.